MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 - Licensing
 - Permissions
 - System requirements
-- Recommendations for performance and maintenance windows
+- Recommendations for best practices

 Each Defender for Identity workspace supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.